Last updated: October 04, 2024

 If you get an account card, you can use it just like you would use a debit card to make purchases or withdraw cash at an ATM.
 Usually you'll have a checkbook that goes along with the account.

-So go ahead and start paying for college, planning your new kitchen, paying off high-interest credit cards or designing your new pool.
 Lender terms may vary widely, so doing your homework is important.
 Fully understanding all the ins and outs of your HELOC before entering into an agreement may be critical to your financial situation.

 Preparing for the end of the HELOC draw period

 The repayment scenario can play out in a few different ways: Some lenders may want you to pay back all the money at the end of the draw period.
 Others might extend the repayment phase over decades.
 There’s also the possibility of keeping a credit line open and stalling repayment by looking for a new HELOC at the end of the draw period.
 In essence, by doing this you are refinancing your first HELOC so you can continue borrowing and avoid a big increase in the minimum monthly payment.
-You can draw on that amount again when you repay what you initially borrowed.
+Another thing to keep in mind is that HELOCs typically have variable interest rates, meaning that your monthly payments can vary month to month.
+The prime rate is one benchmark used to set HELOC and credit card rates.

 Here’s an example: If your lender offers you a 30-year HELOC with a 10-year draw period, you may pay interest only on the balance owed during the first 10 years of the draw period, then you’ll owe interest and principal for the remaining 20 years of the 30-year term.

-Since your HELOC rate depends on the prime rate — the lender may tack on a percentage point or two on top of this amount.
+Since your HELOC rate typically depends on the prime rate — the lender may tack on a percentage point or two on top of this amount.
 So, it’s best to be conservative in your estimates of how much you can borrow so that you’re not in a situation where you can’t make your payments or repay your loan at the end of the draw period.

 Learn More: Home equity loan vs Home equity line of credit (HELOC)